Flat tire: Motor vehicles

 A UK source reports that flat tires account for about 10% of motor vehicle breakdowns.

 Motor vehicles are normally equipped for changing a tire.
 These tools include a jack, a tire iron or lug wrench, and a spare tire.
 Air pumps run by hand-lever, pressure cans, or electricity can be used to re-inflate slow-leaking tires.

 One common way to temporarily repair and re-inflate a punctured tire at the roadside is to use a canned tire sealant.
 The motorist attaches this to the valve, and the compressed propellant inside forces the can's contents through the valve into the tire, a liquid sealant is forced towards the puncture and will seal the puncture.
 The compressed propellant also inflates the tire.
 Tire sealant is typically useful on punctures of 3/16in.
 (5mm) diameter or less.
 According to research carried out by Continental Tires, 95% of punctures are caused by objects of 5mm or less.
-Typically, the sealant is a water based latex solution which can easily be removed by a tire repair professional before a permanent repair is made.
-Canned tire sealants are quick and simple to use and have the added benefit of working when the vehicle is in a dangerous location such as at the side of a busy highway, or on uneven ground.A water-based sealant can be injected into the tire also through the valve stem.
+Typically, the sealant is a water-based latex solution that can easily be removed by a tire repair professional before a permanent repair is made.
+Canned tire sealants are quick and simple to use and have the added benefit of working when the vehicle is in a dangerous location such as at the side of a busy highway, or on uneven ground.
+A water-based sealant can be injected into the tire also through the valve stem.
 This contains less harmful chemicals and no aerosol gas.
 The sealant can then be driven into the tire using an air compressor.

 A flat tire can be repaired by a patch or plug; or the tire may repair itself.
 Self-sealing tires work on punctures up to a certain size.

-The patch repair is commonly used in a repair shop.
-Some may not patch a worn tire if: the hole is close to a previous patch, there are already more than two patches, the puncture requires more than two patches, the punctures are too close, and/or the puncture is close to the sidewall.
+Patch repair is commonly used in a repair shop.
+Some may not patch a worn tire if: the hole is close to a previous patch; there are already more than two patches; the puncture requires more than two patches; the punctures are too close, and/or the puncture is close to the sidewall.
 A patch is performed by removing the tire, marking the puncture, scouring the surface to create a smooth surface (inside of the tire), applying rubber cement, applying the patch, then pressing it into the surface with a small metal wheel attached to a handle.
 An alternative is a combination patch and plug.
 This is manufactured with a plug built into it; applying this patch is done similarly except with more steps, including drilling a hole at the puncture so the plug can be pulled through it, as well as cutting off the excess plug from the outside the tire.